RockitBootcamp/Student-Resources/Misc/Workflow/01 Local Environment/npm power user.md

 # Workflow for npm power-users

 If you're already pretty familiar with npm, you may be ready to take the next step to being a power-user.
-This guide will show give you some tips for npm packages you can install to make the most of your development environment.
+This guide will give you some tips for npm packages you can install to make the most of your development environment.

 ## [http-server][http-server]